 The objective of the guidelines is to ensure that MTG can attract, motivate and retain senior executives, within the context of MTG’s international peer group, which consists of Northern and Eastern European media companies.
 The remuneration shall be based on conditions that are market competitive and at the same time aligned with shareholders’ interests.
 Remuneration to the Executives shall consist of a fixed and variable salary, as well as the possibility of participation in a long-term incentive programme and pension schemes.
 These components shall create a well balanced remuneration reflecting individual performance and responsibility, both short-term and long-term, as well as MTG’s overall performance.

 The Executives’ fixed salary shall be competitive and based on the individual Executive’s responsibilities and performance.

 The Executives may receive variable remuneration in addition to fixed salaries.
-The contracted variable remuneration will generally not exceed a maximum of 75 percent of the fixed annual salary.
+The contracted variable remuneration will generally not exceed a maximum of 50 per cent of the fixed annual salary.
 The variable remuneration shall be based on the performance of Executives in relation to established goals and targets.

 The Executives shall be entitled to pension commitments based on those that are customary in the country in which they are employed.
 Pension commitments will be secured through premiums paid to insurance companies.

 If MTG terminates the employment of an Executive, salary payments will continue to be paid during the contractual notice period for a maximum of 12 months.
 There is no standard severance pay in addition to the notice periods.